eviltnan/django_pg_triggers_poc/Readme.md

 + load virtualenv
 + load project
 + access ORM within function
-- some functions for django lookups?
++ some functions for django lookups?
-- what about async?
 - consistent naming

 # docs

+- about python versions in postgres
+- how the code is installed
 - often django beginners misunderstand signals concept
 - add sorting example with a custom python function
 - plpy example for triggers